jarcode-foss/Consoles/README.md

 Non-API features:

 - Reliable image rendering from URLs!
-Works great.

 Notes:
  - May not be compatible with ProtocolLib.
 If this is the case, I will add support by either using ProtocolLib as an alternative packet listener, or by applying my packet wrapper after ProtocolLib does its instrumentation shenanigans.
  - This replaces maps, and _completely_ removes handheld map functionality.
 Fake map handlers/items are injected to ensure that the normal map system does not send packets and map out world regions.
  - This plugin/API is strictly for _map canvases_, which are sets of (modified) item frames in a grid containing maps that can display pixels in its own screen coordinates, for each player.
- - I use Java 8.
-If you're not using Java 8, go away.